Cattle Trade & Prices

 Live Exports

-The live cattle trade has picked up in recent weeks with over 13,000 cattle leaving the country in the week ending 17 May 2026.
+The live cattle trade has slowed down in recent weeks with over 13,807 cattle leaving the country in the week ending June 20th.
 Improved weather conditions and a steady demand for cattle in key export markets have supported the level of export.
 The short term outlook remains firm with exporters still very active in the market sourcing a range of suitable cattle to fulfil export contracts.
-Year to date there have been 202,916 cattle traded, and while this is 15 per cent lower than the record levels seen in early 2025 it is very similar to the corresponding period in 2023 and 2024.
+Year to date there have been 250,160 cattle traded, and while this is 11 per cent lower than the record levels seen in early 2025, it is ahead of the corresponding period in 2023 and 2024.

-The trade with Northern Ireland was more subdued last week with 1,119 cattle making the journey northwards.
-This is slightly above last week’s figures which had the lowest levels of exports to the region since Bluetongue restrictions were lifted in early March this year.
-While the longer term outlook for live cattle trading remains challenging the latest forecasts for cattle supplies in mainland Europe remain subdued, with the long term contraction in the European cattle herd expected to continue.
+The trade with Northern Ireland has strengthened last week with 1,605 cattle making the journey northwards, with almost double the number of animals traded week on week.
+While the longer-term outlook for live cattle trading remains challenging the latest forecasts for cattle supplies in mainland Europe remain subdued, with the long-term contraction in the European cattle herd expected to continue.
 This should help support steady demand for Irish cattle in the short to medium term.

 Market Trends